Nintendo Switch Lite Review: The Best Hand-held Console

 What You Need to Know About the Nintendo Switch Lite

 I like to get the obvious bits out of the way first, so you have some real context when making your decision.
 The Switch Lite is, simply put, a streamlined version of the Nintendo Switch released in 2017.
 The Switch Lite doesn’t have the ability to be docked, connected to an external screen, or have the controllers held separately.
 The Nintendo Switch offers these.

-The Switch Lite has been available since September 2019 and, currently, can be bought for £199.99.
+The Switch Lite has been available since September 2019.

 Design Gets Full Marks